hphelion/documentation/commercial/GA1/commercial.sirius-cli-workflow.md

 	| username     | 3paradm                              |
 	+--------------+--------------------------------------+

+**Note**: For more than one iSCSI IP addresses, use a comma separated list .
+The ports can also be specified along with the IP addresses (separated by colon), if required.

+*Example:*

+--iscsi-ip 10.1.2.200,10.1.2.100:3380,10.1.2.102

 ###Register StoreServ CPG to the cloud inventory {#register-inventory}

 List the available CPGs in the StoreServ device.
 From the available CPG list identify the ones to be registered to the cloud using the following command